What the world is saying about Putin's re-election

 - 'Strategic ties' -

-Egyptian President Abdel Fattah El Sisi sent his "warmest congratulations," according to a statement.
+Egyptian President Abdel Fattah al-Sisi sent his "warmest congratulations," according to a statement.

 "(Sisi) lauds the strategic relations that the two countries share and their keenness to further enhance them so as to realise the interests of both peoples."